PlasmaPy/PlasmaPy/docs/atomic/functional.rst

 >>> electric_charge('muon antineutrino')
 <Quantity 0.
 C>

-These functions will raise a `~plasmapy.utils.ChargeError` for elements and isotopes that lack explicit charge information.
+These functions will raise a `~plasmapy.atomic.exceptions.ChargeError` for elements and isotopes that lack explicit charge information.

 >>> electric_charge('H')
 Traceback (most recent call last):
   ...
-plasmapy.utils.exceptions.ChargeError: Charge information is required for electric_charge.
+plasmapy.atomic.exceptions.ChargeError: Charge information is required for electric_charge.

 The standard atomic weight for the terrestrial environment may be accessed using `~plasmapy.atomic.standard_atomic_weight`.